 - Mandated that NCI develop its programs with the advice of a National Cancer Advisory Board (NCAB), a presidentially appointed committee of 18 members, including both distinguished scientists and laypersons from the general public and 12 ex-officio members from other government agencies, and established the President's Cancer Panel (PCP), a three-member panel, which was specifically required to submit an annual report to the President and hold periodic public hearings.

 - Provided additional funding for NCI, establishing 15 new cancer research centers, local cancer control programs, and an international cancer research data bank.

 - Gave the NCI director additional authorities, in consultation with the NCAB, to:

-- Create new cancer centers and manpower training programs
+- create new cancer centers and physician and researcher training programs

 - appoint advisory committees, allowing the director to explore new issues/opportunities

 - expand the physical location at NIH and other research facilities across the country